 Since this is a position of public trust, ICE requires a thorough background check.
 The background clearance process may take between 2 to 4 months to complete.

 To qualify for this position, we prefer that you have prior experience guarding prisoners and detainees as a correctional officer, jailer, or detention officer.
 If you do not have such experience, you must have one of the following::

-- A minimum of one-year experience in law enforcement or military police.
+- A minimum of one-year experience as a law enforcement officer or military police

 - Be willing to work on-call, accept sporadic assignments, and take challenging duties in environments such as, hospitals, psychiatric institutions, hotels, and federal facilities,

 - Pass a medical examination, and be free of serious physical ailments such as epilepsy, heart, lung, and skeletal defects, and mental problems,

 - Have no criminal record (NCIC records will be checked by DHS),

 - Have a good driving record without serious infractions (bring your DMV record when you are invited to the interview),